Uhm Tae-woong: 2005: Breakthrough

-2006-2008: Leading roles continue
+2006–2008: Leading roles continue

 In 2006, he and Resurrection leading lady Han Ji-min were cast in Wolf, but an on-set accident that injured Han and co-star Eric Mun led to production being halted and the series was cancelled after airing only three episodes.
 Uhm moved on to Stranger Than Paradise, in which he played the manager of a singer, the same woman his long-lost brother also falls in love with.
 He also joined the ensemble cast of Kim Tae-yong's critically acclaimed film Family Ties, playing a reckless but charming man who suddenly shows up at his sister's door with a live-in partner 20 years his senior.
 For this role, Uhm won Best New Actor at the Chunsa Film Art Awards.

-In 2007, Uhm, reunited with Resurrections director Park Chan-hong and writer Kim Ji-woo in The Devil, the second in Park and Kim's noir vengeance trilogy that explore the conflict between good and evil, and sin and punishment.
+In 2007, Uhm, reunited with Resurrections director Park Chan-hong and writer Kim Ji-woo in Lucifer, the second in Park and Kim's noir vengeance trilogy that explore the conflict between good and evil, and sin and punishment.
 He gave another memorable lead performance as a detective hunting down a serial killer while attempting to atone for his past.
 Uhm also starred in December romance My Love, in which his character is a Free Hugs activist who returns to Korea after six years overseas in the hopes of finding his ex-girlfriend.

 Finally no longer known as simply "Uhm Jung-hwa's kid brother," he continued building a diverse filmography in 2008.
 In Yim Soon-rye's sleeper hit Forever the Moment, Uhm played the tough coach of the National Women's Handball Team (and received a Best Supporting Actor nomination from the Blue Dragon Film Awards).
 In Lee Joon-ik's Sunny, he played a newly married Korean soldier conscripted during the Vietnam War.
 And in Iri, he played a cab driver taking care of his mentally impaired sister in the aftermath of the Iri Station Explosion.

-2009-2010: Ratings and box-office success
+2009–2010: Ratings and box-office success

 In 2009, Uhm played a celebrity manager who is threatened by an unknown man and driven to the extremes in Handphone.
 This was followed by the black comedy Chaw, in which his character is a policeman battling with a mutant boar.
 Uhm then starred as 7th-century Silla general Kim Yushin in the popular period drama Queen Seondeok, for which he received a Top Excellence Award at the 2009 MBC Drama Awards.

 Romantic comedy Cyrano Agency was the 8th most commercially successful Korean film of 2010, and in it, Uhm played a theater actor-turned-dating coach whose ex-girlfriend is being pursued by his client.
 While in Dr. Champ, after his character's ice hockey career was ended by injury, he became a cranky sports medicine doctor reminiscent of Gregory House.